AlxndrHQ/CSC151Labs/README.md

 - [Completed](7) Update data file by adding two student records (2 lines) at the end of the given data file: one student with your information and another student with your friends information.
   You can use any scores between 20-30 for score1 and score2.
   RE-RUN your program and take another screenshot of the output.
-[So, you should have 2 screenshot, one is with the original data, and the second one is of the new data set once you add another record to your data file] -[Completed]: print student information to CSC152_P1Output.txt
+[So, you should have 2 screenshot, one is with the original data, and the second one is of the new data set once you add another record to your data file]
+  - [Completed]: print student information to CSC152_P1Output.txt

 [Future]